Meekb/career-up-dashboard/README.md

 # Career Up Dashboard

 ## Overview:
-This is a very basic responsive dashboard app featuring modular frontend architecture and clean, reusable components — built with Vue 3, Vuetify 3, and TypeScript.
+This is a very basic responsive dashboard app featuring modular frontend architecture and clean, reusable components — built with Vue 3 with Pinia for state management, Vuetify 3, and TypeScript.

 ## Project Setup
 1. Clone this repo: